ramcandrews/QR-code-generator/README.md

 ![Image - QR code example](https://github.com/ramcandrews/QR-code-generator/blob/master/funny_joke.PNG)

-## Roadmap
+## Roadmap --> 0.???
+I created this script to solve a specific problem, but I also think it would be kind of cool to develop into a more useful and general tool.
 This project will either continue to be develped into a CLI app and eventually a Tkinter or flask app or will die on the vine.

+### Next Features
+1. Build out the regex to more the chain of .replace() functions and to minimize duplicate code.
-**Next feature:** Insert the label to the image border.
-I would have already done it but I have to figure out the exact pixel coordinates where it will be placed.
+2. Insert the label to the image border.
+I would have already done it but I have to figure out the exact pixel coordinates of where I want the label to be placed.